chuangcaleb/wtsa/_drafts/Over The Moon – Film Review.md

 banner_y: 0.444
 ---

-A friend had told me about a Chinese-culture based animated musical on Netflix, based on the mooncake folktale.
+A friend (#2, for you long-timers) had told me about a Chinese-culture based animated musical on Netflix, based on the mooncake folktale.
 As a Chinese, this show would be either hit or miss.

 <!--more-->